9TEVE-O/9TEVE-O/README.md

 ### These pretzels are making me thirsty

 <p>
 Hi.
 Someone left the door open.
-Father of 2 boys and wanted to know WTF are the kids future with all the AI bizzo going to be like?
+Father of two boys, I wanted to know [WTF] what the future holds for kids with all the AI bizzo.
 Ended up here.
 Broke some shiny stuff.
-Spoke to a robot (actually spoke to a dozen)  Made some plastic stuff for out there.
+Spoke to a robot (actually spoke to a dozen).
+Made some plastic stuff for out there.
+Met some cool people in here.

 </p>